1. RESEARCH-BASED INITIATIVES

 Supports legislation to clarify that revenue bonds do not count toward a 5% statutory debt limit.

-Supports flexibility in the use of special levy funds.
+Supports flexibility in the use of voter and board-approved special levy funds.

 Opposes the imposition of franchise fees on school corporations unless the board of directors agrees to such a fee.